 4. Toronto Startup Canvas – An excellent overview of Toronto’s startup ecosystem from the Founder’s Institute.

 5. Collision Conference – The largest annual conference in Canada for startups and venture capital investors.
-Next event is in June 2020 was canceled because of co-vid19 fears.
+The next event in June 2020 was canceled because of co-vid19 fears.

 6. Elevate Toronto – One of the largest technology conference for startups and creative tech professionals in the city.
-Next event is in late September 2019.
+The next event is in late September 2020

 There is no shortage of startup accelerators offering assistance and funding to entrepreneurs:

 1. Ryerson DMZ – University business incubator open to tech startups worldwide.

 2. Creative Destruction Lab – A seed-stage program for scalable, science-based companies.

 3. Highline Beta – A startup co-creation company that helps build and fund new ventures alongside forward-thinking global enterprises.